Prevent Stream Pollution

-About Prevent Water Pollution and Sewer Backups
+About Prevent Stream Pollution

 Preventing pollution from entering streams is the only sure way of maintaining good water quality and habitat for aquatic life.
 Storm drains lead directly to our streams, so most of the pollution entering our streams comes from Rockville residents and businesses.
-Everyone can help prevent pollution and keep our water clean.

 • Pick up after your pet.

 • Pick up litter and throw it away in a garbage can.
-Better yet, join a stream cleanup
+Better yet, join a stream cleanup or take the Plog Rockville Pledge!

 • Reduce or stop using fertilizers on your lawn and garden.
 If you do use fertilizer, be sure to sweep up any excess extra and never apply right before a rainstorm.